 Aspies are usually not aware of the judgments others pass on them.
 Even when they are aware, it is impossible for them to defend themselves against implicit accusations without pointing out that normal human beings judge them harshly because, well, they are mean-spirited.
 The best minds of our times have largely ignored this because they do not have enough insight into themselves.

 Autistics are misfits everywhere, because they violate social norms.
-The most popular explanation is that this is because —that they lack the ability to understand that others have values, aspirations, emotions and intentions different from one’s own.
+The most popular explanation is that this is because autistics don’t have a “theory of mind”—that they lack the ability to understand that others have values, aspirations, emotions and intentions different from one’s own.

 This could be because they are terrible at self-deception.
 Subtle social norms are usually about crimes of intent.
 When a neurotypical (people who are neurologically typical) man is attracted to somebody else’s wife, he may act friendly, hoping she would “reciprocate”.
 He is aware of these two parallel, but different versions of reality in his mind, and tailors his behavior to the context.
-An autistic man, on the other hand, But the society judges him by the same standards.
+An autistic man, on the other hand, may be less cautious because he truly doesn’t have romantic intentions.
+But the society judges him by the same standards.
 He invites trouble because he isn’t acutely conscious of the ubiquity of hidden motives and self-deception.

 We judge others’ behavior based on a theory of human nature, relying on introspection.
 Intensely political human beings are more likely to read malice into ambiguous, but benign behavior.
 A rude colleague who subtly marginalizes you may be deluded enough to think you are “imagining things”.
 An Aspie may ignore a colleague without such intentions, for example.